MicrosoftDocs/azure-docs/articles/api-management/configure-custom-domain.md

 -   An API Management instance.
 For more information, see [Create an Azure API Management instance](get-started-create-service-instance.md).
 -   A custom domain name that is owned by you or your organization.
 This topic does not provide instructions on how to procure a custom domain name.
 -   A CNAME record hosted on a DNS server that maps the custom domain name to the default domain name of your API Management instance.
 This topic does not provide instructions on how to host a CNAME record.
 -   You must have a valid certificate with a public and private key (.PFX).
-Subject or subject alternative name (SAN) has to match the domain name (this enables API Management instance to securely expose URLs over SSL).
+Subject or subject alternative name (SAN) has to match the domain name (this enables API Management instance to securely expose URLs over TLS).

 ## Use the Azure portal to set a custom domain name